emilianavt/OpenSeeFace/README.md

 <br>

 ### Changes (in no particular order):<br>
-I tried to make this nice but indents don't exist here I guess<br>
 -Major restructure<br>
 -I've broken out major chunks of functionality into separate files to make them easier to deal with and read<br>
 ---I've tried to break functions down into multiple smaller parts when possible<br>